mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 * This code will keep listening for any word with the name "Tom".
 Say anything like "Hey Tom, .... " and the python script will convert your speech to text and send to the OpenAI API and generate a response back for you.
 If everything works well, you should be able to hear back a response.

 * Use voice commands "Turn on the light/ Turn off the light" to control your relay.

+### Troubleshooting
+* If the code consistently displays "Listening..." without generating a response, attempt reducing your microphone volume by half.

+### Tasks for you

+* Connect a 2nd LED to your Relay and edit the code so that you can control both LEDs with speech command.
+You should be able to Turn on/ Turn off both LED's independently with speech command.
+* You can use a breadboard to distribute the power source from the Raspberry Pi to the LEDs.
+* _Hint: Build two new functions to Turn on/ Turn off the 2nd LED, and call them in your while loop_

 ### Takeaways from this lab experiment